princesuthar/NaukriNote/Docs/COMPLETE_PROJECT_REVIEW.md

 ### 4.1 Contractor flow
 1. Contractor signs up or logs in using email/password.
-2. Contractor enters dashboard and creates sites.
+2. Contractor enters dashboard and creates sites with geofence boundaries (using Leaflet map).
+3. Contractor sets site GPS coordinates and geofence radius (default: 100m).
-3. Contractor adds workers with daily wage, optional UPI QR image, and password.
+4. Contractor adds workers with daily wage, optional UPI QR image, and password.
-4. Contractor assigns workers to one or more sites.
+5. Contractor assigns workers to one or more sites.
-5. Contractor marks attendance or approves worker attendance requests.
+6. Contractor marks attendance or approves worker attendance requests.
-6. Contractor records payroll payments and tracks pending dues.
+7. Contractor records payroll payments and tracks pending dues.

 ### 4.2 Worker flow
 1. Worker logs in with phone + password.
 2. Worker opens worker home screen.
+3. Worker selects assigned site for attendance.
+4. If site has geofence: Worker's GPS location is checked (Haversine distance calculation).
+   - If worker is within geofence radius: attendance request allowed.
+   - If worker is outside radius: error shown with distance to site.
-3. Worker requests attendance for selected assigned site/date.
+5. Worker requests attendance for selected assigned site/date.
-4. Worker sees attendance history and earnings summary.
+6. Worker sees attendance history and earnings summary.

 ---